richarvey/aws-docker-toolkit/README.md

 ## Running the toolkit in open mode
 To give you more access to files ouside your current working directory you can swap _-v \`pwd\`:/cfg -v ~/.aws:/home/awsuser/.aws_ for ___-v ~/:/home/awsuser___.
 This give docker access to your entire home directory including your docker credentials.

-__NOTE:__ I recommend running these as bash alias' in order to make its a smooth process of using this toolkit.
+__NOTE:__ I recommend running these as bash alias' in order to make its a smooth process of using this toolkit and save a lot of typing.

 #### Using the cli